Alan Morris (advertiser): Career

 In August 1987 Mojo was acquired by the Melbourne-based publicly listed agency Monaghan Dayman Adams Limited and became MojoMDA.
 The resultant merged business maintained its listed status until 1989.
 The Mojo MDA Group had offices in London, New York, San Francisco, Hong Kong, Singapore and affiliates throughout Asia.
 In 1988 Advertising Age named it as International Agency of the Year.

 In August 1989 the Mojo MDA Group was Australia's largest ad agency with billings of $180million and was acquired by the Los Angeles agency Chiat\Day.
 The merger was unsuccessful and in 1992 Chiat/Day sold off Mojo to Foote, Cone & Belding.
 In later international dealings which saw FCB acquired by the Interpublic Group, the Australian Mojo offices were sold to Publicis.

 Morris had a successful stint at Singleton Ogilvy & Mather from the mid to late '90s.
 In 1999 he teamed up again with Johnston back at Hertz Walpole when Jim Walpole offered them both a shareholding and that agency was at that point renamed "Morris Johnston Walpole".
 The re-unification failed to set the advertising world on-fire and in 2002 the veterans accepted an offer for sale from the Japanese multinational communications group Hakuhodo.
 In 2006 he started an agency named "Yabber" with his brother Don and with TV personality Jamie Durie.
 A year later Morris lost his ongoing battle with cancer.

 Personal life

 Alan Morris was at one point married to the Australian television actress and screenwriter Judy Morris.
-He has a daughter Michaela Morris with Judy and sons Asher and Ronnie with his second wife Lissa.
+He has a daughter Michaela Morris with Judy and sons Asher and Ronnie with his second ex wife Lissa.